Local Politicians Don't Want Hear about Motorcycles or Scooters!

 As motorcyclists predictably reacted to these so-called "green meters", the City of Vancouver came down on motor-cyclists with the heavy hand of enforcement, trying to force 2-wheelers into compliance.

 It hasn't worked.
-Commuter scooter and motorcycle riders have reverted to trying to find little nooks and crannies to stash their machines.
+Motorcycle riders have reverted to trying to find little nooks and crannies to stash their machines.

 What Happened to "Green" Commuting?

-Paradoxically, cars are getting bigger & faster while bicycle commuters are terrorized by high-speed traffic, and would-be motorcycle drivers are being discouraged by the City bylaws and by BC motor-vehicle laws.
+Paradoxically, cars are getting bigger & faster while bicycle commuters are terrorized by high-speed traffic, and would-be motorcycle drivers are being discouraged by city parking bylaws and provincial licencing regulations.

 Surprisingly, the only body trying to encourage green transport in BC is ICBC.
 Insurance rates favour small, low-powered motorcycles.
 However, both the City and Province, with their rules of the road and bylaws, to a degree still discourage motorcycle commuting.